greatcattw/Microchip_APP-MASTERS25-1_VSCode_AI_Coding/README.md

 Press ctrl+p , show command palette only, press ">" to show MPLAB task. <br>
 <br>

-## Exercise 1 flash factory fw which is created by VScode
+## Exercise 1 : Using VSCode to flash factory fw which is created by MPLAB X IDE
 <br>
 open/import code which created by MPLAB X IDE.